‘Adverse action’ is the name given to the legal process of denying employment based on the results of a background

 Workable helps you through this process in accordance with the Fair Credit Reporting Act (FCRA).
 The FCRA is a federal law that governs the production and use of consumer reports for employment.
 The law is there to protect you as an employer, from claims of negligent hiring, and your candidate from privacy breaches or discrimination.

-In Workable clicking on the Disqualify button on the candidate's profile or through the expanded timeline and select initiate adverse action.
+In Workable click on the Disqualify button on the candidate's profile and select Start adverse action.

 When you are denying a candidate employment, the FCRA requires that you first inform the candidate of your intent and the items of concern.
 The candidate is given 7 days to dispute the results of the report.
 During this time, you are unable to completely disqualify this candidate or hire an alternative in their place.

 At your request, Checkr will email the following to the candidate on your behalf:

 - Written notification of pre-adverse action (your intent to deny employment)

 - The document “A Summary of Your Rights under the Fair Credit Reporting Act”

 If no dispute is received within 7 days, you will receive notification that you are able to complete the adverse action.
 The candidate will be notified that you are taking adverse action and have denied employment.
 You will have been compliant with the FCRA, and the process for this candidate is complete.